Skip to main content

 • access the contextual menu

-• switch between calendar view and grid view
+• switch between calendar and grid view

-• print deadlines in PDF or CSV format
+• print deadlines in PDF or CSV

 • save grid configurations

-• filter by date: today, next 7 days, next 30 days
+• date filters (today, next 7 days, next 30 days)

-• filter by status
+• status

-• filter by category
+• category

 You can access it in read‑only mode and view all registered information.